settinge/Cancer-and-Nonbiological-Variables/README.md

 - Household income data
 - Lifestyle data

+How to Run Code:

+1).
+Clone the Github repository into a folder in your local

+2).
+Open Jupyter Lab (May need to install Anaconda in order to do this)

+3).
+Navigate to Row-2-Group-Project/Final Result/Analysis_cancer.ipynb

+3).
+Run all cells by clicking on Run>Run all cells

 Data Analysis:

 - Cancer mortality and cancer incidence rates were joined in with nonbiological data.